Fat fasting is a dieting technique used by people who want to achieve quick fat loss.

 In fact, if you’re not already keto adapted or you’re doing a fat fast after a cheat day, a lot of the weight lost during a fat fast is likely water weight.

 This weight will return as soon as you begin eating carbs again and replace your body’s glycogen stores.

 Fat fasts lead to a calorie deficit and may help you reach ketosis quicker.
 Still, as this approach is very short term, much of the weight lost is likely to be water weight.

-However, fat fasting is higher in fat and lower in carbs and protein than a standard ketogenic diet, which typically contains 75% fat, 20% protein, and 5% carbs.
+However, fat fasting is higher in fat and lower in carbs and protein than a standard ketogenic diet, which typically contains 65-90% fat, 10-30% protein, and under 5% carbs.
 Plus, its effects on health are not well studied.

 Many questions about fat fasting remain unanswered, including what risks are associated with using this method and what types of fat may be optimal when eating this way.